DigixGlobal/etc-redemption/README.md

 The main change is that we've decided to skip the carbonvote step.
 After gauging sentiment from DGD holders (including 'whales' and the general DGD community), there was no resistance to the principal of returning ETC to DGD holders.
 Therefore we have determined it would be better to forego the voting process as it would yield additional development time and reach a non-controversial already-known outcome (the motion to refund ETC to DGD holders).

-### Redemption Token Contract (RTC)
+### Redemption Token Contract (RTC, aka ETC-DGDR)

 In the previous proposal, the RTC was somewhat sidelined as the voting system would be the primary refund mechanism.
 Without voting, the RTC becomes the primary (only) mechanism, so additional time has been spend designing and developing it accordingly.
 See [Redemption Token Contract](#redemption-token-contract) section for more details.

-When minting token balances held by the, minted balances represents 1:1 with snapshot DGD balances.
-These redemption tokens are known as 'DGD-ETCR'.
-To claim ETC, holders of DGD-ETCR simple call a method on the DGD-ETCR contract to burn their holdings in return of an ETC value.
-At the point of burning, the balance of DGD-ETCR (their DGD balance) burn to 0, and a fixed rate will be used to convert this balance into ETC.
+Each redemption token represents 1:1 equivalent of snapshotted DGD balances.
+These redemption tokens are known as `ETC-DGDR`.
+To claim ETC, holders of ETC-DGDR should call a method on the ETC-DGDR contract to burn their holdings in return of an ETC value.
+At the point of burning, the balance of ETC-DGDR drops to 0, and a fixed rate will be used to convert this balance into ETC.

-For example, user has 100 DGD, gets 100 DGD-ETCR, redeems for ~22.3 ETC.
+For example, a user has 100 DGD, gets 100 ETC-DGDR, and burns it for ~22.3 ETC.

-The 'rate' used will be close to 100% of the original ETC pool, but with an additional fee deduced from the pool based on the gas used for deployment and minting.
+The conversion rate to ETC used will be close to 100% of the original ETC pool, but with an additional fee deduced from the pool based on the gas used for testing, deployment and minting (which could amount to around a few USD cents per user).

+**ETC-DGDR balances with less than 3x the required gas value will be ignored!**

 ### MultiSig & Top-up System